Richrolls/ski-colorado/journals/richard_chong.md

     Got the SignupForm to work and create an account on the backend.
 Had to remove the ski/snowboard checkboxes until I figure out how to add data from checkboxes, should be easily doable.
 I will probably save most of the styling until we have all the pages working.
 Realized I did not have to generate the token on my own.

     Looking forward to figuring out how to add and implement checkboxes.

+4/3/2023
+    Started work on the ResortDetail.js page.
+Was able to link the front-end to the database.
+Was able to display resorts in the database on the resort detail page.
+Changed the link in the ResortList.js file to now link to the corresponding ResortDetail.js page.
+Not exactly sure how to get the data of the current user for the 3rd party APIs.

+    Looking forward to figuring out how to get the current user's data and pull data from the 3rd party APIs.